GregoriSoria/sass-mediaquery-singleline/README.md

 # sass-mediaquery-singleline
-SASS Media queries on a single line
+SASS Media queries on a single line.

 **Never** again use media queries!